Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 Use a single blank line between methods.
 There is no need to leave a blank line at the start of a methed definition.

+Use two blank spaces for organisation at a large scale, such as to separate static definitions from implementation blocks, or to separate the end of the
+@property declarations from the method declarations in a header file.

 Group lines of codes together when they are related.
 Think of it like writing, where sentences that relate to a topic are grouped into paragraphs.